elolab/REACTOR/README.md

 ```
 ##### Data import
-REACTOR requires the user to provide binarized activity matrix produced by SCENICs binarize()-function [1], donor information (a table that matches the single cell samples to donors and conditions) and a clustering table.
+REACTOR requires the user to provide binarized activity matrix produced by SCENICs binarize()-function [1], donor (and replicate) information (a table that matches the single cell samples to donors and conditions) and a clustering table.
 ``` R
 rbm <- read_csv(rbm_fname) # Reading in the binarized activtiy matrix studyDesign <- read_csv(study_fname) # Reading in the donor information